shipmight/shipmight/CONTRIBUTING.md

 # Contributing

+## Bug reports

+Bug reports are highly appreciated!
+Please submit yours in this repository as a new issue (search first to see if someone has already submitted a similar report).

 ## Feature requests

 Feature requests are highly appreciated!
 Please submit yours in this repository as a new issue (search first to see if someone has already submitted a similar request).